GreatAttractor/imppg/README.md

 Recommended number of deconvolution iterations: 30 to 70.
 Specify 0 to disable L–R deconvolution.

-The `Prevent ringing` checkbox enables an experimental function which reduces ringing (halo) around over-exposed areas (e.g. a solar disc in a prominence image) caused by sharpening.
+The `Prevent ringing` checkbox enables an experimental function which reduces ringing (halo) around over-exposed (solid white) areas (e.g. a solar disc in a prominence image) caused by sharpening.

 Access by:
     `Lucy–Richardson deconvolution` tab in the processing controls panel (on the left of the main window)